 Following the War he commanded the Princess Patricia’s Canadian Light Infantry at Camp MacDonald, Manitoba from 1946-1947.
-After Staff College at Kingston, Ontario in 1947, he was promoted to Colonel in 1950 and commanded the Calgary Garrison until his appointment as Commandant, Canadian Services College, Royal Rhodes, British Columbia in 1952.
+After Staff College at Kingston, Ontario in 1947, he was promoted to Colonel in 1950 and commanded the Calgary Garrison until his appointment as Commandant of the Royal Roads Military College in 1952.
 Promoted to Brigadier General in 1954 he headed the Canadian Military Mission, Far East, Tokyo.
 In 1955 he became Director General, Military Training in Ottawa and was then appointed Commander 1st Canadian Brigade Group in Calgary in 1958.
 It was during this time that he was appointed Colonel of the Regiment of the Princess Patricia’s Canadian Light Infantry, a position which he held until April 1977.
 In 1960, he was Commander 4th Canadian Brigade Group, Germany and upon promotion to Major General in 1962 he was appointed Commandant, National Defence College, Kingston until his retirement in 1966.
 Major General Ware passed away 21 January 1999.